ozanhonamlioglu/assembly-cipher/README.md

 ## An Assembly Project
-Simply, cipher gets an argument, and adds +1 to each character.
+Cipher gets a text as an argument, and adds +1 to each character.
 That is what it can all do...